naamak01/naamak01/README.md

 <h1>Nana</h1>

-**`Curious Mind (Developer/YouTuber)`**
+**`Curious Mind (Developer| IT professional| YouTuber)`**

-I am a senior at Wayne State majoring in Computer Science, Marketing, and Management.
+A recent graduate of Wayne State College who studied Computer Science, Marketing, and Management.
 All the codes I have public are built from scratch except the Portfolio website which I used as a tutorial.

+A recent interest I have been pursuing has been QA and IT, specifically Cloud, Networking, Security, and Operating systems and how it impacts businesses.

 Similar to my YouTube videos which are to help other students and nothing related to programming I learned everything from editing, posting, video ideas, and research.
 My YouTube is non-coding related but is something I do educate other people.
 I have a creative mindset and pay close attention to details.
 Someone will say I have an artistic touch.
 If you are curious about my channel, you are welcome to check it out.
 I have a little over 15k subscribers.
 Channel name "[@nanakwesiamakye](https://www.youtube.com/@nanakwesiamakye)".